espocrm/documentation/development/app-params.md

 Since EspoCRM 5.8.0.

 App params are returned by backend once a user logged in.
+You can use this params in frontend.
 Example: list of entity types available for printing to PDF.

 ## Custom app params